retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

     - It needs to be short for ASB_TEAM_NAME
     - red1, blue1, green1 ...
   - One person should drive the entire initial setup
   - Do not try to switch off in the middle the first time
 - Stand Up and Challenge Planning
   - Stand up - especially blockers
-  - Encourage attendees to clean up unused clusters
+  - Encourage attendees to clean-up unused clusters
   - Plan Challenge Teams
     - We let attendees self-select
     - 2-5 seems ideal